diodechain/website/index.md

   title:
   heading: Private and secure file sharing
   content: |
     Send and receive sensitive files directly without uploading to third party servers.
+Files travel only between you and the recipient, fully end-to-end encrypted.

-    Files travel only between you and the recipient, fully end-to-end encrypted and under your control.
+    Diode is different - even your team membership, permissions, and other access controls are fully under your - and only your - control.

-    Set custom access permissions for your team, or share via a web browser link.
     Start in minutes - no IT setup, no maintenance, and no compromises on privacy.
   image:
     src: story/file_sharing.webp
     alt: Protected no matter what